Quit Smoking Timeline – What Happens When You Stop Smoking?

 Though the percentage of Americans who smoke cigarettes has steadily decreased over the past several decades, the Centers for Disease Control and Prevention (CDC) reports that 38 million adults smoke cigarettes either “every day” or “some days.”

-One caveat to be mentioned is while cigarette use is down, e-cigarettes and vaping are up, in part because some people use them as a way to quit cigarettes.
+One caveat to be mentioned is that while cigarette use is down, e-cigarettes and vaping are up, in part because some people use them to quit cigarettes.

 Cigarettes are still one of the leading causes of preventable death in the nation.

 Kicking a cigarette habit can be incredibly difficult because nicotine is one of the most addictive drugs on the market.

 People often try and fail over and over before they’re successful, but there are two essential things to understand about the stop smoking timeline:

 - The health benefits start piling up almost immediately

 Quitting Smoking Timeline – What Happens to the Body When you Quit Smoking Cigarettes?

 First and foremost, smokers who want to ditch cigarettes need to have a plan ahead of time to combat the physical and psychological cravings quitting will trigger.